geonnave/blog/content/posts/browsemian-rhapsody.md

 mama, ohh
 I don't wanna be fired
-I sometimes wish I'd never programmed at all
+I sometimes wish I'd never been hired at all

 I see a little silhouetto of a man scaramouche, scaramouche, are you the Architecto?